About the State Register

 - Other Documents or Information Filed is the section which includes notice of anything filed which does not fit within the other categories.
 The APA provides for these miscellaneous filings, and other sections of the Code sometimes require an agency to file a specific report or other document with the Secretary of State.

 The Register publication date is the last business day of the week, ordinarily Friday, unless it has to be moved forward due to a holiday.
-Filing closes at the 5:00 p.m. two days before that (usually Wednesday).
+Filing closes at the 5:00 p.m. the day before publication.

 Meeting notices for regular and special meetings are required to electronically file a notice on the Secretary of State's website at least five business days before the meeting is scheduled to be held.